-How Will Covid-19 Change Corporate Strategy?
+How will Covid-19 change corporate strategy?

 Where do pure oil and gas businesses fit in?

 Most companies will choose not to take on the risks of diversification, and instead focus on maximising value from the oil and gas business.
-We expect the U.S. Majors, ExxonMobil XOM and Chevron CVX, and bigger independents like ConocoPhillips COP, to be among those which ‘focus’ and adopt a pure-play strategy.
+We expect the US Majors, ExxonMobil and Chevron, and bigger independents like ConocoPhillips, to be among those which ‘focus’ and adopt a pure-play strategy.

 Do pure plays need to change?